FrozenonGitHub/AutoMI/README.md

 ### 1. AWS EC2 Environment Setup
 * You should have Amazon EC2 cluster with password-less SSH setup between machines

-* In `/AutoMI/machines` file, provide private IP of EC2 instances one by one in each line.
-Similarly for public IP in `/AutoMI/PublicIP`
+* In `machines` file, provide private IP of EC2 instances one by one in each line.
+Similarly for public IP in `PublicIP` file.

-* Mount EBS volumes by running `script/aws/AUTOMI_MOUNT` script
+* Run `script/aws/AUTOMI_MOUNT` script to create `/AutoMI` directory and mount EBS volume at `/AutoMI` on each EC2 instance

 ### 2. Building
 * On master machine, build AutoMI as follows: